 Location: East London, South Africa

 Today was a momentous day, as it was Morella’s 18thbirthday!
-Tegan, Manuela, and I baked and decorated blondies for a dessert celebration, and after dinner we got to enjoy a night out at the restaurant near the dock.
+Tegan, Manuela, and I baked and decorated blondies for a dessert celebration, and after dinner, we got to enjoy a night out at the restaurant near the dock.
 Aside from Morella’s birthday, today was also significant because it was navigation exam day.
 At the culmination of the last month of MTE, everyone switched out for his or her 2-hour exam blocks in the saloon.
-They have spent numerous hours practicing their skills with plotting, determining course to steer, and calculating the effects of currents on the course, and today was the day to show what they had learned.
+They have spent numerous hours practicing their skills with plotting, determining the course to steer, and calculating the effects of currents on the course, and today was the day to show what they had learned.
 After passing their exam, they will all be granted the title of “Navigation Master” (it is really a thing, you get a card in the mail and everything!)
 We can’t believe that we are in finals week and that the trip is almost winding down.
-To remind us of all of the fun we have had over the past two and a half months, I wrote a summary of the trip in Mad Lib form for my squeeze question, and everyone had to help fill it in by giving me a word.
-Sadly (in my opinion), quite a few of them actually make sense, so in case you can’t figure out which words were filled in they are in ALL CAPS.
+To remind us of all of the fun we have had over the past two, and a half months, I wrote a summary of the trip in Mad Lib form for my squeeze question, and everyone had to help fill it in by giving me a word.
+Sadly (in my opinion), quite a few of them actually make sense, so in case you can’t figure out which words were filled in, they are in ALL CAPS.
 Enjoy!

 Argo Mad Libs – Fall 2014 –